oracle-livelabs/database/hitchhikers-guide-upgrade-to-23ai/09-sqltune/sqltune.md

 ## Task 1: Create a tuning task

 You use the SQL Tuning Set *STS_CaptureCursorCache* as input to the advisor.
 The SQL Tuning Set contains the workload you generated with HammerDB.
-STA will look at each of the statements and come up with tuning suggestions.
+SQL Tuning Advisor will look at each of the statements and come up with tuning suggestions.

 1. Use the yellow terminal.
 Connect to the upgraded UPGR database.